wolfiestyle/LuaTwit/README.md

 - oauth_light
 - penlight

-Also you'll need `ldoc` if you want to generate the docs.
+Also you'll need `ldoc` if you want to build the docs.

 ## Documentation

 Available online [here](http://darkstalker.github.io/LuaTwit/).

+## Installation

+Using LuaRocks:
+    luarocks install luatwit

 ## Usage

 First, you need a set of app keys.
-You can get them from [here](https://dev.twitter.com/apps).
+You can get them from [here](https://apps.twitter.com/).

     local luatwit = require "luatwit"